In value-based deep reinforcement learning, a pruned network is a good network: Pruning can boost deep RL performance

 \subsection{Implementation details}

-For the base DQN and Rainbow agents we use the Jax implementations of the Dopamine library \citep{castro2018dopamine} with their default values.
+For the base DQN and Rainbow agents we use the Jax implementations of the Dopamine library\footnote{Dopamine code available at \url{https://github.com/google/dopamine}.} \citep{castro2018dopamine} with their default values.
 It is worth noting that Dopamine provides a ``compact'' version of the original Rainbow agent, using only multi-step updates, prioritized replay, and distributional RL.
-For all experiments we use the Impala architecture introduced by \citet{espeholt2018impala}, which is a 15-layer ResNet, unles otherwise specified.
+For all experiments we use the Impala architecture introduced by \citet{espeholt2018impala}, which is a 15-layer ResNet, {unless} otherwise specified.
 Our reasoning for this is not only because of the results from \citet{graesser2022state}, but also due to a number of recent works demonstrating that this architecture results in generally improved performance \citep{schmidt2021fast, kumar2022offline,schwarzer2023bigger}.

-We use the JaxPruner \citep{lee2024jaxpruner} library for gradual magnitude pruning, as it already provides integration with Dopamine.
+We use the JaxPruner\footnote{JaxPruner code available at \url{https://github.com/google-research/jaxpruner}.} \citep{lee2024jaxpruner} library for gradual magnitude pruning, as it already provides integration with Dopamine.
 We follow the schedule of \citet{graesser2022state}: begin pruning the network 20\% into training and stop at 80\%, keeping the final sparse network fixed for the rest of training. \autoref{fig:pruningSchedule} illustrates the pruning schedules used in our experiments (for 95\% sparsity).
 We evaluate our agents on the Arcade Learning Environment (ALE) \citep{Bellemare_2013} on the same 15 games used by \citet{graesser2022state}, chosen for their diversity\footnote{Discussed in A.4 in \citet{graesser2022state}.}.
 For computational considerations, most experiments were conducted over 40 million frames (as opposed to the standard 200 million); in our investigations we found the qualitative differences between algorithms at 40 million frames to be mostly consistent with those at 100 million (e.g. see \autoref{fig:varyingSchedules}).

 We follow the guidelines outlined by \citet{agarwal2021deep} for evaluation: each experiment was run with 5 independent seeds, and we report the human-normalized interquantile mean (IQM), aggregated across the 15 games, configurations, and seeds, along with 95\% stratified bootstrap confidence intervals.
-All experiments were run on NVIDIA Tesla P100 GPUs, and each took approximately 2 days to complete.
+All experiments were run on NVIDIA Tesla P100 GPUs, and each took approximately 2 days to complete. {All hyper-parameters are listed in \cref{sec:list_hyperparameters}.}